No products in the cart.

 What Is Pinene Used For?

-Pinene is widely used as a flavoring and fragrance additive to many foods, soaps, cosmetics, and insect repellents.4
+You will commonly find Pinene as a flavor and fragrance additive in foods, soaps, cosmetics, and insect repellents.4

 Historical medical texts indicate that α-pinene may reduce the unwanted intoxicating effects of THC.
 Modern researchers are investigating this claim.1 Pine nuts and pistachios were commonly prescribed as an antidote to cannabis intoxication.4